-7. Contextual safeguarding
+Contextual safeguarding

 All staff should be aware that safeguarding incidents and/or behaviours can be associated with factors outside the school or college and/or can occur between children outside of these environments.
-All staff, but especially the designated safeguarding lead (and deputies) should consider whether children are at risk of abuse or exploitation in situations outside their families.
+All staff, but especially the designated safeguarding leads and deputies, should consider whether children are at risk of abuse or exploitation in situations outside their families.
 Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including (but not limited to) sexual exploitation, criminal exploitation, and serious youth violence.

 Safeguarding incidents can occur outside of school and can be associated with outside factors.
-Trust staff, particularly the DSL and their deputy(s), will always consider the context of incidents - this is known as contextual safeguarding.
+Trust staff, particularly the DSL and deputies, will always consider the context of incidents - this is known as contextual safeguarding.